Working Group on Development

 China in Latin America: Environmental and Developmental Dimensions:

-This collaborative study brings together a unique group of natural and social scientists from across the Americas to conduct policy-oriented research on the environment and developmental impacts of Chinese trade and investment in Latin America.
-The Working Group will conduct country case studies of China’s environmental footprint in Argentina, Brazil, Bolivia, Chile, Colombia, Ecuador, Mexico, Peru.
-This is a joint project of Global Development and Environment Institute (GDAE) at Tufts University and the Global Economic Governance Initiative at Boston University.
+This collaborative study brought together a unique group of natural and social scientists from across the Americas to conduct policy-oriented research on the environment and developmental impacts of Chinese trade and investment in Latin America.
+The Working Group conducted country case studies of China’s environmental footprint in Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Mexico, and Peru.
+The synthesis report, China in Latin America: Lessons for South-South Cooperation and Sustainable Development, was released April 15, 2015, along with the eight case studies.
+(Click here for more information.)
+This is a joint project of the Global Development and Environment Institute (GDAE) at Tufts University and the Global Economic Governance Initiative at Boston University, in collaboration with Latin American institutions.

 This web page is hosted by the Global Development and Environment